Fudgedotdotdot/Fudgedotdotdot.github.io/content/posts/raspberry_penbox/index.md

 #### Wlan1 Setup (pentesting)

-Since we are using NetworkManager to manage our interfaces and we need to add a configuration file that prevents the service from managing the Alpha antenna, commonly named *wlan1*.
+We are using NetworkManager to manage our interfaces and we need to add a configuration file that prevents the service from managing the Alpha antenna, commonly named *wlan1*.

 The aircrack-ng README references the *NetworkManager.conf* file, but we'll its *conf.d* directory instead.